official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 Sir David Manning sent a copy of the records of the discussions with Dr Rice and President Bush, with an instruction that they were to be seen by Mr Brenton and Sir Christopher Meyer only.
-They were not to be mentioned to anyone else in Whitehall “including the FCO”.205
+They were not to be mentioned to anyone else in Whitehall “including the FCO”.[^205]

-202 Minute Rycroft to Manning, 31 July 2002, ‘Iraq: Prime Minister’s Phone Call with President Bush, 31 July’.
+[^202]: Minute Rycroft to Manning, 31 July 2002, ‘Iraq: Prime Minister’s Phone Call with President Bush, 31 July’.
-203 Letter Rycroft to McDonald, 31 July 2002, ‘Iraq: Prime Minister’s Phone Call with President Bush, 31 July’.
+[^203]: Letter Rycroft to McDonald, 31 July 2002, ‘Iraq: Prime Minister’s Phone Call with President Bush, 31 July’.
-204 Minute Manning to Secretary of State [FCO], 1 August 2002, ‘Iraq’.
+[^204]: Minute Manning to Secretary of State [FCO], 1 August 2002, ‘Iraq’.
-205 Letter Manning to Brenton, 2 August 2002, ‘Iraq’.
+[^205]: Letter Manning to Brenton, 2 August 2002, ‘Iraq’.

 88

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

 519. Sir David wrote: